27Shri03/Project-X/Docs/socketDocs.md

 ## Emitters

+**Note :** Make sure the payload is in JSON format

 ### 1. joinRoom

-This event will be emitted before using the sendMessage Emitter in order to join a common room:
+This event will be emitted when a user enters the chatScreen for his/her friend.

 Json body: